Keeping Data Private

 One unusual attack, similar in spirit to cross-site request forgery, is click-jacking.
 In this attack, an external site in a transparent iframe is positioned over the attacker’s site.
 The user thinks they are clicking around one site, but they actually take actions on a different one.
 Nowadays, sites can prevent this with the frame-ancestors directive to Content-Security-Policy or the older X-Frame-Options header.

 For form submissions, that fail-safe solution is SameSite cookies.
-The idea is that if a server marks its cookies SameSite, the browser will not send them in cross-site form submissions.At the time of this writing, the SameSite cookie standard is still in a draft stage, and not all browsers implement that draft fully.
-So it’s possible for this section to become out of date, though some kind of SameSite cookies will probably be ratified.
+The idea is that if a server marks its cookies SameSite, the browser will not send them in cross-site form submissions.At the time of writing the SameSite cookie standard is still in a draft stage, and not all browsers implement that draft fully.
+So it’s possible that this section may become out of date, though some kind of SameSite cookies will probably be ratified.
 The MDN page is helpful for checking the current status of SameSite cookies.

 A cookie is marked SameSite in the Set-Cookie header like this: